abs-tudelft/sbd/src/lab2/assignment.md

 - Write the resulting ORC file to your S3 bucket.
   (`s3://<your-bucket>/output.orc`)

 - Scalability comes at a cost, you can't ignore a proper trade-off between runtime and cost.
 For example,decreasing the run time by 10% while increasing the monetary cost by 500% is typically not acceptable.

+- Consider using a [Spatial index](https://en.wikipedia.org/wiki/Spatial_database#Spatial_index) to optimize the spatial query.
+Use scalable third-party libraries that are suitable to be used in Spark.

 ### Data sets